LuisSalvadorHeysen/LuisSalvadorHeysen/README.md

 I'm a rising Junior at UChicago from Perú, passionate about theoretical computer science, math, and their real-world applications in quantitative finance, machine learning, and software engineering.
 I love building innovative tech and am currently seeking Summer 2026 internships in these fields.

+<strong>Vim & Linux enthusiast</strong> — I thrive in the terminal and love efficient, open-source workflows!

 ---

 ## 🛠️ Tech Stack